etc5521-2021/assignment-3-ShaineHo/README.md

 Name: **Yin Shan Ho**

-* The shinyapp is not available in index.Rmd, please refer to and render it in Q2.Rmd.
+* The shiny is not compile into document index.Rmd, please render it by knitting Q2.Rmd.